-Don't Miss...
-The widely publicized shows are going to be in the main theatre, but look for some great, lesser-known fare in the smaller black-box "CitySpace" theatre in the basement.
+The widely publicized shows are going to be in the main theater but look for some great, lesser-known fare in the smaller black-box "CitySpace" theatre in the basement.

-While it may not be the great fun of some other items on this list, it's still an opportunity to see an important OKC site.
-For those that don't know the history, the capitol building was finished in 1917 but did not have a dome.
+Don't miss this important OKC site.
+The capitol building was finished in 1917 but did not have a dome.
 It was supposed to, though a lack of funds prevented it.
-It was finally constructed in 2002.
+The dome was finally constructed in 2002.

-Don't Miss...
-If you have a nice zoom on your camera, try to snap a shot of the statue on top of the Capitol dome.
+Try to snap a shot of the statue on top of the Capitol dome with a zoom lens.
 Called the "Guardian," the 17-foot tall bronze Native American statue was designed Master Artist Enoch Kelly Haney.

 The Red Earth Festival is an Oklahoma City tradition.
 The event is held annually in June at the Cox Convention Center in downtown Oklahoma City.
 The festival is one way that Oklahoma City shares the Native cultures that make Oklahoma unique.